FREE Training: How to Launch Your Property Management Company

 Step 3: Understand How to Structure and Register Your Property Management Business

-Structuring and registering a property management company in Massachusetts involves several key steps.
+When you start a property management company in Massachusetts, structuring and registering it involves several key steps

-First, you will want to decide on the business structure, whether it’s a sole proprietorship, partnership, limited liability company (LLC), or corporation, considering factors like liability protection and tax requirements.
+First, you will want to decide on the business structure—whether it’s a sole proprietorship, partnership, limited liability company (LLC), or corporation—considering factors like liability protection, insurance requirements, and tax implications.

-Next, choose a unique and memorable name for the company, ensuring it complies with state regulations and is distinguishable from existing entities.
+Next, choose a unique and memorable name for your property management firm, ensuring it complies with state regulations and is distinguishable from existing entities.

-Then, you can register the business with the Massachusetts Secretary of the Commonwealth’s Corporations Division, filing the necessary forms and paying any associated fees.
+Then, you can register the business with the Massachusetts Secretary of the Commonwealth’s Corporations Division, filing the necessary forms and paying any associated fees, and securing your business license.

-As you navigate this process, we highly recommend working with a legal professional who specializes in real estate that can help guide you through all of the confusing details that may come up along the way.
+As you navigate this process, we highly recommend using professional resources and working with a legal professional who specializes in real estate that help guide you through all of the confusing details that may come up along the way.

 Step 4: Create a Strong Contract for Your Clients

-When you become a property manager, you will want to make sure that you and your company are protected once you start working with clients.
+As one of the state’s new property managers, you will want to make sure that you and your company are protected once you start working with clients and owners.
 You can do this by creating a detailed contract.

-Property managers in Massachusetts can create a strong contract for their clients by including a few key elements.
+Property managers in Massachusetts can create a strong property management contract for their clients by including a few key elements.

-First, clearly outline the range of services provided, detailing responsibilities such as rent collection, property maintenance, tenant screening, and lease administration.
+First, clearly outline the range of services provided, detailing responsibilities such as rent collection, property maintenance, tenant screening, and how you will manage the lease administration.

-You will also want to specify the duration of the agreement, including start and end dates, along with any renewal or termination clauses.
+You will also want to specify the duration of the management agreement and the initial lease term, including start and end dates, along with any renewal or termination clauses.

 Include any relevant details regarding fees and payment terms, ensuring transparency and clarity regarding compensation.
-Address important legal considerations such as compliance with Massachusetts real estate laws, fair housing regulations, and eviction procedures.
+Address important legal considerations such as compliance with Massachusetts real estate laws, fair housing regulations, eviction procedures, and license requirements.

-Finally, ensure the contract is written in clear and understandable language to avoid any misunderstandings or disputes down the line.
+Finally, include clauses about insurance requirements for both you and the property owners, and ensure the contract is written in clear language to avoid misunderstandings.
 This is for the benefit of all parties involved with the contract.

 Consulting with legal professionals experienced in Massachusetts property management law can help ensure the contract meets all necessary legal requirements and adequately addresses the needs of both the property manager and the client.